CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/04AzureFunction.md

    >**Note**: If permissions prompt pops up, Click on **Accept** and continue.

-1. Right click on the swagger and select **Save as** and Save the file in your local machine.
+1. Right click on the swagger and select **Save as** and Save the file in your local machine-Provide a name to file as swag.json.

    ![](images/L04/diad4l15.png)